Curiosity-Driven Development of Action and Language in Robots Through Self-Exploration: Results

 \subsection{Task Description}

-We created a robot like a truck crane in a physics simulator along with a set of objects with 5 different shapes each of which can be with 6 different colors (see Figure \ref{fig:robot}).
+We created a robot like a truck crane in a physics simulator along with a set of objects with 5 different shapes each of which can take 6 different colors (see Fig. \ref{fig:robot}).

 The robot can maneuver by controlling velocity of left and right wheels independently, and also can move its arm by controlling rotation velocity of the yaw and pitch joint angles for acting on the objects.
 A camera with 16 x 16 pixels was fixed to the body for visual sensation.
-16 touch sensors were distributed in the body and the arm, respectively, and rotation angles for the yaw and pitch were sensed as proprioception.
+16 touch sensors were distributed in the body and the arm, and rotation angles for the yaw and pitch were sensed as proprioception.

-For each trial episode, a task goal was given in terms of an imperative sentence composed with verb, adjective, and object noun.
+For each trial episode, a task goal was given in terms of an imperative sentence composed with verb, adjective, and noun.
 Possible words used for them are shown in Table 1.

 In the beginning of each episode, two objects were located at random positions in the arena wherein one object was the one specified in the imperative sentence and the other was the one with randomly selected color and shape combination among possible ones.